fernando-delosrios-sp/colab-saas-conn-attribute-generator/README.md

 -   Support incremental aggregation with stateful operations
 -   Reference previously generated attributes in subsequent attribute definitions
 -   Trigger account creation and attribute generation by assigning the "Generate" entitlement to identities
+-   Disable and enable accounts with automatic attribute refresh on enable

 ## Disclaimer

 **Important Operational Notes:**

--   **Limited Provisioning Support**: This connector supports account creation only through entitlement assignment (the "Generate" entitlement).
-It does not support traditional provisioning operations like account updates, disabling, or deletion.
+-   **Provisioning Support**: This connector supports account creation through entitlement assignment (the "Generate" entitlement) and account disabling/enabling operations.
+It does not support traditional provisioning operations like account updates or deletion.
 It is designed primarily for attribute generation and aggregation.
 -   **Aggregation-Based Generation**: Attributes are generated on each account aggregation cycle to ensure consistency and avoid race conditions, particularly when generating unique and counter-based attributes.
 -   **On-Demand Generation**: Accounts can also be created on-demand by assigning the "Generate" entitlement to identities, triggering immediate attribute processing.
+-   **Account Enable with Force Refresh**: When an account is enabled, all attributes (including unique attributes) are force refreshed and recalculated.
+This ensures that unique attribute values are regenerated based on the current state of all accounts, preventing conflicts with attributes that may have been assigned to other accounts while the account was disabled.
 -   **Stateful Operations**: The connector maintains state between aggregation cycles to ensure proper sequencing of counter-based attributes and unique value generation.

 ## Prerequisites